Nont18/Dung-calculator/README.md

 ### main.py and components/main.ui

 Finally, the `main.py` is the main file to run the entire project.
-It will render a GUI from `components/main.ui` that was designed from `PyQt6`.
+It will render a GUI from `components/main.ui` that was designed from `PyQt6` not only run entire project but also translate infix to prefix and postfix as well.
-This shows how to bind a function with a button and how to display the result back to the GUI.
+This shows how to bind a function with a button then how to display the result back to the GUI and translate infix to prefix and postfix.

 ## Design a GUI